Culture of Hong Kong: Pop music

-Cantopop (Jyutping: jyutping; Traditional Chinese: 粵語流行曲), also called HK-pop, has dominated and become synonymous with local music culture since its birth in Hong Kong, though the gradual fall of Cantopop in the mid-1990s had given rise to other forms of pop culture, mainly Japanese, Korean, and western music.
-Still, Cantopop enjoys considerable popularity in Cantonese communities across the world.
-Nowadays, the global influence of Mandarin has slightly influenced the style.
-Mandopop from Taiwan is gaining ground.
+Cantopop (Jyutping: jyutping; Traditional Chinese: 粵語流行曲), also called HK-pop, has dominated – and become synonymous with – local music culture since its birth in Hong Kong.
+However, the gradual decline of Cantopop in the mid-1990s has given rise to other forms of pop culture, mainly Hong Kong English pop, as well as Japanese, Korean, and Western pop music.
+Nevertheless, Cantopop enjoys considerable popularity in Cantonese communities across the world.
+Nowadays, the global influence of Mandarin has slightly influenced the style, with Mandopop from Taiwan gaining ground.
 Most artists are essentially multilingual, singing in both Cantonese and Mandarin.
-Hong Kong English pop, Japanese, Korean, and western music are also popular among Hong Kongers.